candypay/docs/pages/docs/payments/introduction.md

-# Reimagining eCommerce on Solana, dropping shortly
+# Reimagining Commerce on Solana, dropping shortly

 *Are you ready anon?
 Join our [Discord](https://discord.gg/VGjPXWUHGT) for earliest updates 🍭*